joej164/Ansible_Documentation/README.md

 - Pathing in collections is annoying.
 Once you figure it out it's not a big deal.
 Ansible is looking for a directory called `ansible_collections` as the root of the collection.
 Make sure your collection is in there and it will all be good.

 ## Module Utilities
-This has information about creating common python modules for your code.
+This has information about creating common/reusable python modules for your code.
 Also has information about using module utilities already included with Ansible for use in developing your own modules.

 - [Module Utilities](https://docs.ansible.com/ansible/latest/dev_guide/developing_module_utilities.html)
 - [Source Code from Github](https://github.com/ansible/ansible/tree/devel/lib/ansible/module_utils)